Logo preload

 Also check out our comprehensive guide to Bluetooth GPS devices for comparison of different products available.

-Android & Trimble Catalyst Setup
+Android & Trimble Catalyst setup

 The Trimble Catalyst only works with Android at this time.
 This is an example of a simple real-world application of gathering centimeter-level accuracy points using Fulcrum and the Catalyst receiver.
 These points were taken by placing the antenna at the center point of some ground control point markers made out of tent stakes and square pieces from a styrofoam cooler laid out on the ground.
 Using a DJI Mavic Pro drone, we flew a photo mission of about 50% of the town and post-processed the data utilizing OpenDroneMap’s new beta Lighting Network.
 (Here’s a post from our own @colemanm further discussing OpenDroneMap.)